 From Pagosa Springs, take Fourmile Road (FR 645) north out of town.
 The road turns to dirt but is maintained and should be okay for most vehicles.
 The trailhead is at the end of the road, about 12 miles in.

 Silver Falls is reached by a very short, 1/8th mile trail.
 It hardly qualifies as a hike.
 However, the drive to reach the trailhead from Pagosa Springs makes it the most difficult waterfall on our list to reach.
-The trail starts out as a level walk through the woods but gets fairly steep before you come out of the trees and are greeted with the beautiful sight of Silver Falls cascading down the orange cliffs.
+The trail itself is fairly easy although it gets a bit steep right before you reach the falls.
+Most people should be able to make the walk.

 How to get to Silver Falls:

 Silver Falls is located along East Fork Road about 19 miles east of Pagosa Springs.
 You’ll take Hwy 160 east for about 12 miles.
 From there, you’ll turn right on East Fork Road (FR 667).
-This road is a dirt road that crosses multiple creeks which may cover the road in spring.
-The first few miles are accessible to regular passenger vehicles but you should have a high-clearance 4×4 to make the final stretch.
-The trailhead is marked by an old guard station.
+It’s best to have a high clearance 4×4 as conditions on East Fork Road can be a bit rough.
+The trailhead is about 8 miles in and has a few parking spots.

-That’s a roundup of the top waterfalls in the mountains around Pagosa Springs.
+That’s a roundup of the top waterfalls in the mountains around Pagosa Springs, CO.
 Remember to wear good shoes with traction and prepare to get a little wet.
 Enjoy!